 - ❖ First-Ever Progeria Clinical Drug Trials and Treatment: PRF-Sponsored Clinical Drug Trials bring children from around the world for promising treatments that may help to improve disease and extend the lives of children with Progeria.
-In 2012, history was made with the discovery that lonafarnib, a farnesyltransferase inhibitor or FTI, is the first-ever treatment for Progeria, improving many aspects of the disease including the vital vascular system.
-More recent studies conclude that lonafarnib extends estimated lifespan.
+In 2020, history was made with the United States Food and Drug Administration (FDA) approval of lonafarnib (trade name ZokinvyTM), a farnesyltransferase inhibitor, or FTI, as the first-ever treatment for Progeria and Progeroid Laminopathies.
+Lonafarnib has been shown to improve many aspects of the disease including the vital vascular system, and increase average survival time by 4.3 years.
 In 2016, PRF initiated a two-drug trial, adding everolimus, with the hope that the two drugs together will be even more effective than lonafarnib alone.
 These are remarkable steps forward in the pursuit of a cure. - ❖ International Progeria Registry maintains centralized information on children and families living with Progeria.
 This assures rapid distribution of any new information that may benefit the children.

-CONTACT US: (978) 535-2594 info@progeriaresearch.org www.progeriaresearch.org (December 31, 2019)
+CONTACT US: (978) 535-2594 info@progeriaresearch.org www.progeriaresearch.org (December 31, 2024)